Dana94/2019-website/blog/2020-05-29-css-animations-part-2.md

 - `alternate` (during each cycle, the animation reverses direction, first cycle is forwards)
 - `alternate-reverse` (during each cycle, the animation reverses direction, first cycle is backwards)

-A simple example using `ease-in` for all squares.
-While the first and second square go in the same direction, the second _alternates_ its direction so it only runs along the first square in _every other_ duration.
+Consider this example using `ease-in` for all squares.
+While the first and second square go in the same direction, the second _alternates_ its direction so it only runs in the same direction as the first square in _every other_ duration.

 The same idea applies for the third and fourth squares.
-While they move in the same _reverse_ direction the first time, the fourth square _alternates_ its direction so it only runs along the third square in _every other_ duration.
+While they move in the same _reverse_ direction the first time, the fourth square _alternates_ its direction so it only matches the third square's direction in _every other_ duration.

 Changing direction also affects the `ease-in` value as it will transform to `ease-out` for squares reversing their direction.

+Example:

 ```css
 .square-blue {